FrostyX/fedora-magazine/2021-december.md

 is somewhere in between.
-Copr gives you the opportunity to install 3rd party software that is not available in Fedora Linux repositories, try nightly versions of your dependencies, use patched builds of your favorite tools to support some non-standard use-case, and just experiment freely.
+Copr gives you the opportunity to install 3rd party software that is not available in Fedora Linux repositories, try nightly versions of your dependencies, use patched builds of your favorite tools to support some non-standard use-cases, and just experiment freely.

 If you don't know [how to enable a repository][copr-docs-enable] or if